6 Reasons You Should Be Eating Carbs

 There's a common misconception that "carbohydrates make you fat."
 They don't.
 Sure, if eaten in unnecessarily large quantities they could contribute to weight gain, but, then again, so could too much of any food.
-In fact—carbohydrates are a healthy addition to your diet.
-Here are 6 reasons to keep carbs in your diet.
+In fact, carbohydrates are an important macronutrient and a healthy addition to your eating pattern.
+Here are six reasons to keep carbs in your diet.

 Research suggests that increasing your soluble-fiber intake (a type of fiber found in carb-rich foods like oatmeal and beans) by 5 to 10 grams each day could result in a 5 percent drop in "bad" LDL cholesterol.
 Similarly, people who eat more whole grains (think brown rice, bulgur, quinoa) also tend to have lower LDL cholesterol and higher "good" HDL cholesterol.

 4. Carbs will help you trim your waistline.

 Swapping refined grains for whole grains may help reduce total body fat and belly fat, according to research in the Journal of Nutrition.
 In the study, adults who ate about 3 servings of whole grains a day had about 2.4 percent less body fat and 3.6 percent less abdominal fat than those who ate less than a quarter of a serving.

 After overweight women followed a "low-carbohydrate" diet for a week (they were told to completely eliminate carbohydrates from their diets) they did worse on tests of working memory (i.e., why did I walk into this room?) and visuospatial memory (remembering locations on a map) than their counterparts who followed a "low-calorie" diet, based on American Dietetic Association guidelines, in a study from Tufts University.